strongbox/strongbox-docs/docs/developer-guide/layout-providers/how-to-implement-your-own-repository-format.md

 ### Putting It All Together

-Strongbox has plugable layout providers, so once you have impelemted all the extension points, it should work out of the box.
+Strongbox has plugable layout providers, so once you have implemented all the extension points, it should work out of the box.

 Below you can see how the general flow goes, based on the artifact download example: